CJ Elleby says he never seriously considered transferring from Washington State

 Washington’s Mike Hopkins: “You know what, we’ve talked about it.
 I’ve read some articles on it.
 I don’t know enough about it.
 I think the most important thing is that we get educated, that the student-athletes get educated on it.
 Does it mean is it one player that gets sponsored by, if it’s the Olympic model, Snickers or whatever it is, or is it not — ticket sales?
 Like how does it work?
 What’s the structure?
 But you know, they’ve got some of the best minds in the sport, especially in the NCAA, trying to work out and understand the ins and outs of it, but I’m not too — I need to be more educated on it before I talk about it.”

-Meawhile, Duke coach Mike Krzyzewski is in favor the California law that’s being considered by dozens of states.
+Meawhile, Duke coach Mike Krzyzewski is in favor of the California law that’s being considered by dozens of states.

 “We need to stay current with what’s happening,” he said.
 “I’m glad it was passed because it pushes the envelope, it pushes the issue.”